 Hosting ViewControllers in Cells

 Recently, I've been experiencing the iOS equivalent of the movie Inception - putting a collection view inside a collection view.
-While exploring possible solutions, I stumbled upon this very informative article by Soroush Khanlou and his suggestion that the best way to implement a collection view inside a collection view was by using child view controllers - with each child view controller implementing its own collection view and having its view added as a subview on one of the parent view controller's cells.
+While exploring possible solutions, I stumbled upon this very informative post by Soroush Khanlou and his suggestion that the best way to implement a collection view inside a collection view was by using child view controllers - with each child view controller implementing its own collection view and having its view added as a subview on one of the parent view controller's cells.

 class HostedViewCollectionViewCell: UICollectionViewCell {